Player Profile: Joey Votto

 Votto’s home country, Canada, is not traditionally known as a baseball country (though WPW does get a lot of Canadian visitors!).
 In fact, Votto is in elite company in Canada, joining Larry Walker (’98) and Ferguson Jenkins (’74) as one of only three baseball players to win the Lou Marsh Trophy, awarded annually to the country’s top athlete.
 Feel free to use that as a trivia question.

 Votto, the NL’s 2011 Gold Glove Award winner at first, wears a Rawlings Pro Preferred PROTMKBVOT, made specially for him and available online!
-It’s a single post exactly like you see in the feature—except his has red writing.

 He also wears his batting glove under his fielding glove, which we know from my previous post is a Franklin Neo Classic II, scarcely available online.